HyperDbg/HyperDbg/hyperdbg/linux/PORTING_STATUS.md

 declaration at the top of `PlatformMem.c`, matching Common.h verbatim.
 Redundant-but-compatible where both headers are seen (hyperkd) — legal C. Linux `.ko` unaffected (block is Windows-only;
 PlatformMem.o re-verified `CC` clean).

+**Follow-up (same day) — PlatformProcess.c, same class:** with hyperlog/hyperperf/hypertrace
+building, the build reached **hyperhv**, which also compiles `PlatformProcess.c` and hit three more Common.h-only ntoskrnl externs used by this session's new wrappers: `PsGetProcessSectionBaseAddress` (`PlatformProcessGetSectionBaseAddress`), `SeCreateAccessState` / `SeDeleteAccessState` (`PlatformSeCreate/DeleteAccessState`).
+Same fix: a `#if _WIN32` block at the top of `PlatformProcess.c` re-declaring the three verbatim from hyperkd/Common.h.
+Why not just `#include` hyperkd's Common.h: both hyperhv and hyperkd have a `common/Common.h`, and hyperhv's `/I` resolves `"common/Common.h"` to *its own* (no Ps/Se decls) — plus hyperhv's include dirs don't contain `hyperkd/header` at all, and the header drags in hyperkd-private KPROCESS structs (→ `_NT_KPROCESS` clash) and unported Linux types.
+So the shared platform TU declares them locally, guarded.
+Linux `.ko` re-verified `make` exit 0.